 Henry Ford Driving the Sweepstakes Racer Against Alexander Winton, Grosse Pointe, Michigan, October 10, 1901

-This photograph shows Henry Ford in this race car, "Sweepstakes," as he begins to pass Alexander Winton, during a 10-mile race at Grosse Pointe, Michigan in 1901.
+This photograph shows Henry Ford in his race car, "Sweepstakes," as he begins to pass Alexander Winton during a 10-mile race at Grosse Pointe, Michigan, in 1901.
 Winton's car was faster, and his experience greater, but he had engine problems and lost to the upstart Ford.
 With the win and backing of new investors, Ford began his second automobile company.

 Henry Ford hired a fearless bicycle racer named Barney Oldfield to drive "999."
 Although he had never driven a car, Oldfield not only mastered it but also won his first competition.
 He went on to become America's first nationally-famous racing hero, known for his thrilling exhibition races and the trademark cigar he chewed to protect his teeth in a crash.

 After building this massive racing car in 1902, Henry Ford was reluctant to drive it.
 He hired a bicycle rider named Barney Oldfield, who would win many races at the controls of the Ford "999."
 Both men built careers on the car's success--Oldfield became America's first nationally famous race driver and Ford gained support for his next venture: Ford Motor Company.

 In 1908, George Robertson drove this car to victory in the Vanderbilt Cup, America's first great automobile race.
 It was the first time an American car won a major international road race in the United States.
 The Locomobile competed while wearing race number 16, and it's been known as "Old 16" ever since.